 | Pooled seed capital | ₱150,000 | ₱15,000 |

 This is where SLP piggery groups die.
-The group has spent the entire grant by week 4 and has no answer for weeks 5-22.
+The grant is gone inside the first month and there is no answer for the remaining 18 weeks.

-What does not work: assuming the SLP officer or DSWD regional office will release a second tranche.
-There is no second tranche for SCF.
-Members who don't understand this until month 3 are the ones who quietly drop out.
+What does not work: assuming the IPDO or DSWD regional office will release a second tranche.
+There is no second SCF tranche.
+The members who do not understand this until month 3 are the ones who quietly drop out.

 Expected Cycle Returns

-Assuming the group survives the working capital gap, here is the realistic per-member return at the end of one cycle (4.5-5 months):
+Assuming the group survives the working capital gap, here is the per-member return at the end of one cycle (4.5-5 months).
+Costed at ₱3,000 weaners, feed at ₱36.69/kg, and about ₱150/head in meds and minerals:

 |---|---|---|

-The pessimistic scenario isn't rare.
-It happens when the group bought weaners at market peak (December-February when restocking demand drives ₱500-₱800 above normal), didn't lock in a buyer, and lost a pig to hog cholera or scours.
+The pessimistic scenario is not rare.
+It happens when the group bought weaners at market peak (December to February, when restocking demand drives ₱500-₱800 above normal), did not lock in a buyer, and lost a pig to classical swine fever or scours.
+Two deaths in four and the member finishes the cycle poorer than they started, grant and all.

 For the full profit math on small-batch fattening, see Pig farming profit on 10 pigs and Cost to raise a pig in the Philippines.